What Is a Mantra?

 What Are the Benefits of Mantra Meditation?

-This kind of meditation will improve your concentration, calm down the restlessness of the mind, and bring you a sense of inner peace.
+This meditation would improve your concentration, calm down the restlessness of your mind, and bring you a sense of inner peace.

 From experience, I know that it is a very powerful and useful meditation and I highly recommend it.

-Mantra meditation is simple, but very effective.
+There are many forms of meditation, but this type of meditation is simple and effective.
 It is suitable for students and teachers, business people, managers and employees, meditators and yogis, and for everyone else.